vajramsrujan/ArduinoDue_RealTimeExperiment/README.md

 # OVERVIEW:
-The following program is a predictive peak / trough detection routine for the purpose of capturing physiologically relevant signal attributes in Local Field Potential Data.
+The following program 'RealTime_Detector.ino' is a predictive peak / trough detection routine for the purpose of capturing physiologically relevant signal attributes in Local Field Potential Data.
 Specifically, this project is aimed at real-time prediction and stimulation of peaks and troughs for the Theta brainwave (between 4 and 12 Hz.)

 # TECHNICAL DOCUMENTS
 You can find the technical specifications of the filters and performance of the Arduino Due (on simulated LFP data) in the 'Platform Guide.'